← All articles

 Even a well-intentioned guest will default to Airbnb if your direct booking process creates friction.
 What does "trivial" mean in practice?

 A clean, fast direct booking website with real availability, clear pricing, and a payment experience they trust.
-Not a "contact us to check availability" form — that's friction that loses bookings.
+Not a "contact us to check availability" form.
+That's friction, and friction loses bookings.
 The booking should take under five minutes, start to finish.

 You also need an easy way for the guest to find your site.
 Most hosts use a custom domain (ownersrenter.com or similar) because OTAs strip URLs from messages.
 A short, memorable domain that you can reference in a physical welcome card or mention verbally to guests works better than a long URL buried in a follow-up email.